 - Avoid distractions.

-- Take a photo with your Water Watcher tag, and post on Twitter, Facebook and Instagram, using #WaterWatcher #SafetyAroundWater.
-Then, share it with family and friends, local celebrities you know, and ask them to do the same.
+- Take a photo with your Water Watcher Tag.
+Post on Twitter, Facebook and Instagram, using #SwimSafe, #WaterWatcher and #SafetyAroundWater.
+Share the Water Watcher tag with family and friends and ask them to do the same.

 Help us increase water safety awareness within the community.
 The more we get the word out, the more likely we are to prevent another death.